Maximiano Errázuriz Valdivieso: Later life

-In 1871, Maximiano Errazuriz met Carmen Valdes, daughter of the Governor of Valparaíso, Chile, whom he married.
+In 1871, Maximiano Errázuriz met Carmen Valdés, daughter of the governor of Valparaíso, whom he married.
 Shortly thereafter, he began construction of a large house in Panquehue.
 A beautiful park designed by French landscapers surrounded the house.
 This was to become the residence of the new couple.
 However, fate intervened.
 The candidates running for office for the presidential election of 1871 were very close to him: his older half-brother Federico Errázuriz Zañartu and his father-in-law José Tomás Urmeneta.
 He did not want his strong political influence to be used to affect the outcome of the election.
 To avoid being forced to take sides, he decided to leave the country.
 He traveled to Paris with his new wife and children.
 In the course of their subsequent return, Carmen became severely ill with yellow fever.
 She survived the trip only to die in Chile, close to her family.

-Maximiano Errazuriz continued his activities and concentrated in his children's education.
+Maximiano Errázuriz continued his activities and concentrated in his children's education.
 He decided to build a new house in Santiago, where he moved to distance himself from painful memories.
 This building, presently the Brazilian Embassy, is one of the most beautiful architectural designs in the capital city.

-After the death of his former father-in-law and partner José Tomás Urmeneta in 1878, Maximiano Errazuriz formed a new partnership with his children and began a gradual retreat from the world of business, diplomacy and politics.
+After the death of his former father-in-law and partner José Tomás Urmeneta in 1878, Maximiano Errázuriz formed a new partnership with his children and began a gradual retreat from the world of business, diplomacy and politics.
 In 1883, with his children already married, he settled permanently at his vineyard in Panquehue, selling his house in Santiago.
 He decided to live in the property's administration house, and never used the mansion he had built to share with his second wife.
 At 48, he completely transformed his life and became devoted to prayer and to aiding the poor.
 He lived austerely in the peacefulness of Panquehue, building houses for his workers, founding a school and a church.
 He also donated a significant portion of his art collection to charitable institutions.
-Maximiano Errazuriz died in 1890, at the age of 58.
+Maximiano Errázuriz died in 1890, at the age of 58.